Hoarse voices and raised heart rates.

 From claiming national championships to reaching the Final Four, Wichita State has a tradition of great athletes, great teams, great seasons and great fans.
 With 15 NCAA Division I teams competing in one of the oldest athletic conferences in the country and a wide range of intramurals and club teams, there's always something worth losing your voice over at Wichita State.

 Take a look around and learn more about WSU's time-honored tradition of greatness – or better yet, come out and see it for yourself.

-The powerhouse Shocker baseball program, led by new Head Coach Todd Butler, has the fourth-best all-time NCAA winning percentage and won a national championship in 1989.
+The powerhouse Shocker baseball program, led by Head Coach Todd Butler, has the fourth-best all-time NCAA winning percentage and won a national championship in 1989.

 Wichita State is hands-down the most accomplished collegiate bowling program in the nation.
 Under the tutelage of Head Coach Gordon Vadakin, WSU men's and women's bowling teams have won 19 United States Bowling Congress intercollegiate national championships.

 Led by Head Coach Calvin Cupp, 2012 Men's and 2011 and 2013 Women's Coach of the Year for the Plains region, the team won medals in 2010, 2011 and 2012 at the American Collegiate Rowing Association National Championships.